pachyderm/docs/content/latest/concepts/pipeline-concepts/pipeline/spout.md

 from a client of your choice
 to push your data
 into the pipeline output repository.
-Having the entire Pachyderm API available to you allows you to package data into commits and transactions
+Having the entire MLDM API
+available to you
+allows you to package data
+into commits and transactions